denog/denog.github.io/de/meetings/denog18/cfp.md

 # Who should submit

 DENOG18 is open to everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We judge your submissions solely upon the submission guidelines.

+## Newcomers & first-time speakers

-DENOG18 also welcomes first-time speakers and can offer feedback and help with perfecting accepted talks.
-If you're unsure do not hesitate to reach out to the PC during the CFP.
+DENOG explicitly encourages and welcomes first-time speakers and newcomers.
+If you are unsure whether your presentation fits into our programm do not hesitate to reach out to the PC during the Call for presentations.
+In case your proposal gets accepeted we offer feedback and support to perfect your presentation.

 # Questions